There is additional important information related to this article located on the new Addendum page.

 I have the ONLY stand-up comedy course on the planet that shows you step-by-step how to create, develop, structure and deliver a stand-up comedy act that is designed from the very beginning to generate 4-6 laughs per minute.

 I have met plenty of new comedians that have experienced “writers block”.
-But I have never met a person who has experienced “talkers block”.
+But I have never met a single person who has experienced “talkers block”.

 And since stand-up comedy is about talking — which is a heck of a lot easier than writing — well, I think you get my point.